 - Apply Sand: Much like the roads, applying a thin layer of sand to the ramp’s surface can help prevent skids when walking or when rolling down the ramp.
 The downside is having to kick dust off shoes or wheels before entering a home.

-- Sweep with a broom: Clearing snow with a broom instead of a shovel can help preserve the life of the ramp, and can prevent scratches, nicks and bumps so that the ramp looks good over time.
+- Sweep with a broom: Clearing snow with a broom instead of a metal-edged shovel can help preserve the life of the ramp, and can prevent scratches, nicks and bumps so that the ramp looks good over time.

 - Outdoor rubber ramp mat: Place down rubber ramp mats on top of the surface to increase traction and grip for both feet and wheels.
 Rubber ramp mats can be lifted and shaken off with ease.